web analytics

 By default, Spotify does not add Crossfade because a lot of artists add transitions in their songs of the album.

 If you want to see a great example of sound transition in the album without crossfading, listen to A Thousand Suns by Linkin Park where the band has added a transition to the whole album and it makes a certain kind of flow to the album.
 Make sure you don’t play the album on shuffle.
-There are a lot of other albums with transitions but A Thousand Suns strikes me first, so I just mentioned it.

 See Also: 8 Best Music Apps for iPhone and Android